Faster Convergence of Local SGD for Over-Parameterized Models: Problem Formulation

 \end{definition}

-If Assumptions \ref{assum:convex} and \ref{assum:interpolation} hold, the left hand side of \eqref{eq:localgap} is always non-negative, which implies $c\ge0$.
+If Assumption \ref{assum:convex} and Assumption \ref{assum:interpolation} {(Interpolation)} hold, the left hand side of \eqref{eq:localgap} is always non-negative, which implies $c\ge0$.
 In particular, by taking $\bx_1=\ldots=\bx_n$ we have $c\le1$.
 Moreover, as the local loss functions become more similar, $c$ will become closer to $1$.
 In particular, in the case of homogeneous local loss functions, i.e., $f_i=f \ \forall i$, using Jensen's inequality we have $c=1$.

 In the next section, we will proceed to establish our main convergence rate results for various settings of strongly convex, convex, and nonconvex local functions.